sh2do/python-p3-inheritance-lab/README.md

     from and augment methods in the parent class.
 - Accomplish complex programming tasks using knowledge from previous modules.

-***
+---

 ## Key Vocab

 - **Inheritance**: a tool that allows us to recycle code by creating a class that "inherits" the attributes and methods of a parent class.
-- **Composition**: a tool that enables you to recycle code by adding objects to other objects.
+- **Composition**: a tool that e22nables you to recycle code by adding objects to other objects.
 Rather than building on a base class as in inheritance, composition leverages the attributes and methods of an instance of another class.
 - **Subclass**: a class that inherits from another class.
 Colloquially called a "child" class.
 - **Superclass**: a class that is inherited by another class.
 Colloquially called a "parent" class.
 - **Child**: another name for a subclass.
 - **Parent**: another name for a superclass.
 - **`super()`**: a built-in Python function that allows us to manipulate the attributes and methods of a superclass from the body of its subclass.
 - **Decorator**: syntax that allows us to add functionality to an object without modifying its structure.

-***
+---

 ## Introduction